 I found the VPN Unlimited Mac OS client to be somewhat buggy and leaky.
 Sometimes the Mac client would leak IPv6 addresses, even when there was an active and stable connection.
 In the screenshot below, you can see my real IPv6 address was getting exposed, while the Mac client was alerting me to some kind of kill switch error:

 Reconnecting to the server did not fix the error, and the IPv6 leaks persisted, with the kill switch error message.
 When I wasn’t getting the kill switch error messages, I did not identify any leaks.
 If you are a Mac OS user, I would not recommend VPN Unlimited due to these issues.
-See the best VPN for Mac guide for alternatives.

 Reply on Mac OS client – VPN Unlimited provided me with the following response concerning the Mac OS client: